 present challenges and discontents?

 the help of former Visiting Scholar Masaya Takayama, is

 Ideology and Libraries: California, Diplomacy, and Occupied Japan

 1945-1952 (Rowman & Littlefield, out later this month.)

 I will summarize what was found.

 Nov 27: Thanksgiving: No Seminar meeting.

-The Seminar will resume in the Spring Semester.
+The Seminar will resume for the Spring Semester on Jan 22.

 2020 schedule and summaries.
 Spring